 Now, I’m going to be forthcoming here.

-Not every ad or website I’ve made / created has been a massive success.
-In fact, there’s been times I’ve spent money delivering ads to an audience and wasn’t able to recoup my initial investment back.
-It happens.
-But I don’t close up shop and call it quits because one thing didn’t work.
+Not every ad or website I’ve made or created has been a massive success.
+In fact, there have been many times that I’ve spent money delivering ads to an audience and was unsuccessful in recouping my initial investment back.

-Unfortunately, it’s all too common of an experience for many out there and the simply give up before the good got going.
+Unfortunately, it’s all too common of an experience for many out there and they simply give up before the good got going.

-Many times people begin to believe that because they spent a little bit of their time, money and effort on one little campaign and didn’t bring home a massive success story, that affiliate marketing doesn’t work.
-In all honesty, that’s the furthest from the truth.
+Many times people begin to believe that because they spent a little bit of their time, money and effort on a single campaign and didn’t bring home a massive success story, that affiliate marketing doesn’t work.
+In all honesty, that’s the furthest thing from the truth.

 While it’s true that we do not OWN the product or service we’re marketing, that doesn’t mean we shouldn’t treat it like it’s our own.